CamdenKo/HappinessTheHardWay/1intro.md

 NOPE.

-So here I am, at the start of my last year at Vanderbilt University, after trying almost every common career path, falling in love with the wrong girl, losing the right girl, reforming my values and beliefs, discovering friendships, and making the frightening leap to adulthood, hoping to give the advice that eluded me throughout my time at college.
+So here I am, at the start of my last year at Vanderbilt University, after researching in a lab, teaching, consulting, working in finance, and coding, falling in love with the wrong girl, losing the right girl, reforming my values and beliefs, discovering friendships, and making the frightening leap to adulthood, hoping to give the advice that eluded me throughout my time at college.

 ## How is this Different